 Cassandra does a great job as Anton’s overbearing daughter, who has to take care of her father and his business.
 These two prove to be quite an entertaining team because they play so well off of each other.

 The effects in TALES OF DRACULA are one of the film’s major highlights, and much of the credit must go to makeup f/x artist Ron Chamberlain.
-All of the monster in the film are easily recognizable, but Ron has put his own personal spin on each.
+All of the monsters in the film are easily recognizable, but Ron has put his own personal spin on each.
 The Monster’s neck bolts have been removed and replaced with a metal plate at the back of his skull, and the Wolfman, Dracula, and his brides, look downright fearsome.

-Along with lots of practical makeup effects, TALES OF DRACULA also utilizes some miniature work (Dracula’s castle), stock footage, hand-crafted sets (Drac’s crypt and Frankenstein’s lab), nd some great location scouting (the Roberson Mansion).
+Along with lots of practical makeup effects, TALES OF DRACULA also utilizes some miniature work (Dracula’s castle), stock footage, hand-crafted sets (Drac’s crypt and Frankenstein’s lab), and some great location scouting (the Roberson Mansion).
 There is a bit of computer animation to be found here, but it is utilized sparingly.
 The bulk of it was primarily used for Dracula’s transformation scenes, and for the film’s explosive climax.

 TALES OF DRACULA is a true labor of love, made by fans of classic horror, for fans of classic horror.
 It is surprisingly bloodless and contains zero cussing, so it’s family friendly, and the plot moves at a brisk pace.
 Well, at least until it slams on the brakes for a drawn out expository scene where a group of villagers meet with several priests.
 In my opinion, this single scene should have ended up on the cutting room floor.
 I understand the point of it, but it is totally unnecessary and wouldn’t have been missed.